learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 ## Resources

 - [MDN — JavaScript data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)
-- [Destroy All Software — Types](https://www.destroyallsoftware.com/compendium/types?share_key=baf6b67369843fa2) – A cross-language examination of type in various language
+- [Destroy All Software — Types](https://www.destroyallsoftware.com/compendium/types?share_key=baf6b67369843fa2) – A cross-language examination of type in various languages
 - [Destroy All Software — Wat][wat] – A beloved **_and hilarious_** talk in which JavaScript's friendliness when mixing types is discussed at a feverish pace – with awesome slides

 [wat]: https://www.destroyallsoftware.com/talks/wat